Changes to the AS9100 standardOctober 10th, 2017 By Admin

 - A requirement to define the boundaries of the QMS

-- Increased emphasis on organisational context
+- Increased emphasis on organizational context

 - Increased leadership requirements

 - Greater emphasis on achieving desired process results to improve customer satisfaction

 Most ISO standards are now required to adopt this structure; making it easier for organizations to address the requirements of more than one ISO standard within a single integrated system.
 Some of the main benefits of the new AS 9100:2016 include; greater leadership involvement, more flexible documentation and effective supply chain management.

 Why do standards change?

 Standards are constantly revised to reflect the increasingly complex and changing environments organizations operate in.
 Standards have been created to enhance an organization’s ability to satisfy its customer’s business needs.